West Michigan Asphalt Roofing

 - Slightly more durable, again because they contain more asphalt.

-- Can curl if exposed to rapid temperature changes
+- Can curl if exposed to rapid temperature fluctuations.

-- Fiberglass shingles contain less asphalt, which makes them a more environmentally conscious option.
+- Contain less asphalt, making them more environmentally conscious.

-- They tend to be lighter weight, because they contain less asphalt than the organic version.
+- Tend to be lighter-weight than the organic version.
 Oftentimes, this can lower the cost of installation.

 - Slightly less expensive, again depending on which specific type of shingle you go with.